ii404/openshift-galera-mariadb/hooks/README.md

 - > Whichever gear has the lowest value will get a head start to start the cluster
 - > The other two gears will wait for the first one to complete, before joining the cluster

+**Race Conditions Prevention**

+- Control start script, will delay the start of the cluster unless we can see that other gears are online.
+- In the case for all gears being resumed at the same time, we try to delay them and only start when they match their own address within the loop.

 **Example Scenarios:**

 - 3 gears started per manifest's min3.